ROSETTA Project:

 ORCID ID0000-0003-1780-4681

-Essa is a Development Economist and has extensive experience across academia, consultancy, and international development.
-He has worked with UNICEF Innocenti Global Office of Research and Foresight, UNICEF Evaluation Office, UNICEF Ethiopia, CARE Ethiopia, the YADAM Foundation, and the Centre for Evaluation and Development (C4ED) on high-impact projects in several low- and middle-income countries, including Ethiopia, Burkina Faso, Sudan, and Cambodia.
-He previously served as Assistant Professor at the University of Gondar and as a Visiting Scholar at the University of Antwerp, and he is currently an Adjunct Faculty member at the University of Gondar.
+Dr. Mussa has worked with UNICEF Innocenti, UNICEF Evaluation Office, UNICEF Ethiopia, and the Centre for Evaluation and Development (C4ED) on policy-relevant research and impact evaluations across multiple low- and middle-income countries.
+At CARE Ethiopia, he led the contextualization and strategic design of pastoral development policy and strategy frameworks, and at the YADAM Foundation, he managed a high-level advocacy project for evidence-based cost-effective nutrition implementation and policy reform.
+He previously served as Assistant Professor at the University of Gondar, was a Visiting Scholar at the University of Antwerp, and currently holds an Adjunct Faculty appointment at the University of Gondar.